hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-01-tube-alert.md

 * Subscription - said subscription for a day and time slot
 * Notification - when a user is to be notified of a disruption to a line

-This domain structure and the clear relationships within it would normally give rise to a SQL database, as that is what they are best at.
+This domain structure and the clear relationships within it would normally give rise to a relational (SQL) database, as that is what they are best at.
 However the cost and maintenance constraint means using DynamoDB, which is a NoSQL database, so we need to think differently about how to structure this.

 In DynamoDB each table needs a **Partition key**.
 Optionally each table can have a **Sort key**.
 The **Primary key** is based on either just the **Partition key** or the combination of **Partition key** and **Sort key**.
 It must be unique within the table.